As we enter the New Year, we are looking at the five books in the Bible that have only one chapter.

 1) Several years ago my late father, then aged 96, visited us, and we talked at some length about his time fighting in New Guinea during World War II.
 He said something which quite moved me — that it was in battle where he learned what kind of a man he was.
 But actually, isn’t that true for all of us?
 It is the hard times which show most truly our inner character.

 Jude calls us to be contenders for the faith, willing to fight against our own selfish desires and habits, against the perverse and unkind ways of the world.
 Jude cheers us on to work at building our faith and prayer life, to love each other with mercy and Christ-likeness.
 It is not necessarily easy, but it is of eternal value.
 My prayer for all of us readers of DWELLING in the Word is that we will not grow weary in the battles of our lives, but keep our eyes on Jesus, who has already, and forever, won the victory!

 HERE is a rousing version of “Lead On, O King Eternal”!

 2) The benediction in the last lines of Jude is truly beautiful, and has been put to music a number of times.
 Some choices for you: HERE from Maranatha.
-HERE from a Salvation Army men’s quartet.
+HERE from a Salvation Army young men’s quartet.
 HERE for an acapella version.
 Let this praise and blessing follow you all day!

 English Standard Version (ESV) The Holy Bible, English Standard Version Copyright © 2001 by Crossway Bibles, a division of Good News Publishers.